Edge-Intelligence-Lab/ChatDKU/chatdku/chatdku/core/README.md

 ---

-## Automated Evaluation: How It Works in This Branch
+## Automated Evaluation: How It Works

 ### Running the Evaluation
 In this branch, you can run the file `agent.py`, which automatically evaluates generated answers after they are produced.